-A portion of the net proceeds from the sale of the Senior Notes is expected to be used to repay outstanding borrowings under the Credit Facility under which Morgan Guaranty is a lender.
+A portion of the net proceeds from the sale of the senior notes is expected to be used to repay outstanding borrowings under the credit facility under which Morgan Guaranty and Bank of America are lenders.
 Morgan Guaranty is an affiliate of J.P.
 Morgan Securities Inc., an underwriter of this offering.
+Bank of America is an affiliate of NationsBanc Montgomery Securities LLC, an underwriter of this offering.